axtk/stateshape/README.md

 counterState.on("set", ({ current }) => {
   document.querySelector("output").textContent = String(current);
 });

-counterState.emit("sync");
 ```

 By default, `PersistentState` stores its data at the specified `key` in `localStorage` and transforms the data with `JSON.stringify()` and `JSON.parse()`.
 Switch to `sessionStorage` by setting `options.session` to `true` in `new PersistentState(value, options)`.
 Set custom `options.serialize()` and `options.deserialize()` to override the default data transforms.

-Emit the `"sync"` event to signal the state to update its value from the browser storage, which can be done once or multiple times after creating the state.
-If it's desirable to sync the state once regardless of the number of sync calls (possibly coming from multiple independent parts of the code), a `"synconce"` event can be used instead.
+Instances of `PersistentState` sync their values with the browser storage when created.
+Emit the `"sync"` event to signal the state to sync again.

 ## `Route`